ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_nowcasting/readme_nowcasting-datamart_en.md

 | Not Available  |   NA (F & O)    |

+### Notes

-__NOTE__ : Although the nowcasting weather elements are highly dependant and observations, a forecast will always be produced even if surface observations are incomplete, missing or not available at a specific location.
+* Although the nowcasting weather elements are highly dependant and observations, a forecast will always be produced even if surface observations are incomplete, missing or not available at a specific location.
 Remote sensing observastions such as Radar, Satellite and Lightning detection will be used and utimately the weather elements from the Canadian Regional Deterministic Prediction System (RDPS NWP) will be used.

+* A [stations list](http://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/nwp_nowcasting/nowcasting.geojson) is avaiable in GeoJSON format.

 ## Support